Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Get the column names that having missing values in a table.'
-It specifies the verb ('Get') and resource ('column names'), and distinguishes itself from siblings like 'qlty_rowsWithMissingValues' (which likely counts rows rather than columns).
-However, it doesn't explicitly differentiate from other quality tools like 'qlty_columnSummary' or 'qlty_univariateStatistics' that might also provide missing value insights.
+The description clearly states the tool's purpose: 'Get the column names that have missing values in a table.'
+It uses specific verbs ('Get') and resources ('column names'), and distinguishes from siblings like 'qlty_rowsWithMissingValues' by specifying that it returns column names, not rows.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.